roura356a/csk/intl.en-US/Best Practices/Migrate a self-built Kubernetes cluster to Container Service for Kubernetes/Migrate container images/Synchronize images from a self-managed Harbor instance to Container Registry Default Instance Edition.md

 -   `registry.cn-beijing.aliyuncs.com`: the endpoint of the destination repository.
 In this example, the image is deployed in the China \(Beijing\) region.
     -   `username`: the username in the credential.
     -   `password`: the password in the credential.
--   `"harbor.myk8s.paas.com:32080/library/nginx": ""`: access the library/nginxrepository through the endpoint harbor.myk8s.paas.com:32080.
+-   `"harbor.myk8s.paas.com:32080/library/nginx": ""`: access the library/nginx repository through the endpoint harbor.myk8s.paas.com:32080.

 ## Use image-syncer to synchronize images